 They can appear as single lumps that can vary in size from a pinhead to a small melon, or as clumps of more than one.
 The skin on horses with sarcoids is often fine for a while but can become ulcerated as it continues to grow and develop which can then lead to infection and complications.
 They can be especially frustrating to deal with during the summer due to flies and can eventually become non-healing sores.

 Sarcoids are a serious problem and even the appearance of a single tumour should be taken seriously, its presence could lead to many more over time.
 Early treatment of equine sarcoids is always more effective, and currently, it would appear the treatment at under 4 years of age gives a slightly better prognosis.
 Treatment will depend on the size, location, number and type of lesion present, and there is no one sure-fire way to deal with all types of sarcoids.
 Sarcoids also have a high tendency for recurrence despite effective treatment.

 Surgical excision without additional therapy may not always yield the best results, these can be improved by following them up with cryosurgery or other treatment options but can often lead to a fairly high recurrence rate.

 Radiotherapy: local radiation has shown good results but is highly expensive.
-Iridium192 wires are used to deliver a radiation dose straight in to the tumour itself.
-This means that it can be used in delicate areas (e.g. around the eyes) as it limits damage to neighbouring tissues.
+Iridium192 wires are used to deliver a radiation dose straight into the tumour itself.
+This means that it can be used in delicate areas (e.g. around the eyes) as it limits damage to neighbouring and deeper tissues.
 It can only be carried out at certain licenced premises.

-Sarc-Ex is an advanced and unique formula which provides nutritional support for the immune system of horses.
+Sarc-Ex is an advanced and unique formula that provides nutritional support for the immune system of horses.
 The strong antioxidant herbs help the body cope while maintaining normal structure and function.